Climate Change

 Carbon Neutrality Project

-• Project oversight: Executive Officer for Carbon Neutrality, dedicated Project General Manager
+• Project oversight: Executive Officer for GX, Project General Manager

 Strategy